mooniak/stick-no-bills-font/FONTLOG.md

 FONTLOG for Stick No Bills
 -------------------

-This file provides detailed information on the  Stick No Bills font software.
+This file provides detailed information on the  STICK NO BILLS™ font software.
 This information should be distributed along with the  Stick No Bills fonts and any derivative works.